 The eusilcpanel stata package was developed to operate on EU-SILC csv-files that have been delivered by Eurostat in a combined format with all countries in one user data base.
 Since October 2017, Eurostat delivers EU-SILC csv-files separated by country.
 In order to be able to apply the eusilcpanel stata package on the new format, you can use the following do-files to transform separated country csv-files into one csv-file for every release.

 These do-files have been prepared by Valentina Ponomarenko

-Syntax to generate ESeC and ESeG using EU-SILC-SPSS or Stata Systemfiles
+Syntax to generate ESeC and ESeG using EU-SILC-SPSS, R or Stata Systemfiles

-These syntax files were prepared by Anika Herter and Heike Wirth
+These syntax files were prepared by Heike Wirth, Judith Gilsbach and Anika Herter

 Contact: Heike Wirth

 - Stata do-files that prepare the sample design variables for the EU-SILC cross-sectional data (2005-2014) [by Tim Goedemé].